Grav3Lord/heroku-ui/README.md

 # Heroku UI Testing

 This project provides UI tests for the [the-internet](https://the-internet.herokuapp.com) application using Selenide, Selenium, and JUnit.
-It includes a comprehensive suite of tests covering various pages and functionalities, integrated with Docker for CI/CD emulation.
+It includes a comprehensive suite of tests covering various pages and functionalities.

 ## Table of Contents
 - [Features](#features)